Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Edmonton is a vigorous prairie town with a mind of its own and a hearty population.

 Once the “City of Champions,” the provincial capital of Alberta and fifth largest city in Canada is best known for its hockey team (the Edmonton Oilers) and the largest shopping mall in North American (West Edmonton Mall).

 But there is much more to E-Town than oil, hockey, and shopping.
 Edmonton hosts so many excellent festivals that it has been dubbed Festival City.
-We’ve got burgeoning arts, culinary, and craft beer scenes, farmers’ markets galore, a fine national park on our doorstep, and the largest urban green space in North America.
+We’ve got burgeoning arts, culinary, and craft beer scenes, farmers’ markets galore, world-class museums, a fine national park on our doorstep, and the largest urban green space in North America.
 Yes, the winters are long and harsh, but summers are heavenly, and the sky is blue and sunny more often than not.

 I was born and raised in Edmonton, and after nearly two decades of traveling and living abroad, I now find myself back at home, rediscovering my own backyard.

 In this article, I’ll introduce my personal favorite things to do in Edmonton.
 I’ll start with the top Edmonton attractions, then cover the best neighborhoods, parks, hiking trails, and markets.
-Finally, I’ll suggest some day trips from Edmonton, outdoor activities, things to do in summer & winter, and finally the best Edmonton events.
+Finally, I’ll suggest some day trips and road trips from Edmonton, outdoor activities, things to do in summer & winter, and finally the best Edmonton events.
 If you’ve got little ones, see my similar but totally kid-focused article covering the best things to do in Edmonton with kids.

-As an ode to Wayne Gretzky (player #99), who famously led the Oilers to victory four times, you’ll find 99 places to visit in Edmonton in this article (they aren’t numbered, so you’ll just have to trust me!)
+As an ode to Wayne Gretzky (player #99), who famously led the Edmonton Oilers to victory four times, you’ll find 99 places to visit in Edmonton in this article (they aren’t numbered, so you’ll just have to trust me!)

 Top 10 Edmonton Attractions